We Are Here For You No Matter Where You Are

 3. Every case starts with an Application for Adjustment of Claim which is filed with the Illinois Workers’ Compensation Commission.
 You should know that your employer cannot fire you for filing a workers’ compensation claim – also important to note is that this protection begins only once the application has been filed.
 If an employer fires an employee for filing a workers’ compensation claim they may be subject to a claim for retaliatory discharge.

 4. There are time limits to file an application and make a claim for any work injury.
-Contact us as soon as possible to minimize the risk of having your claim denied for untimely filing.
+Contact an experienced workers’ comp attorney as soon as possible to minimize the risk of having your claim denied for untimely filing.
 The sooner the better – even if you have plenty of time to file your application, there may be other time sensitive things that require attention like: providing notice to your employer within 45 days of the injury, conducting a thorough investigation while the evidence is still fresh, issuing subpoenas before evidence is lost or destroyed, and seeing the right doctors.
 These are just some crucial first steps where mistakes can be avoided, but every case is unique so take advantage of our free consultation so we can provide you with specific advice about your specific case.

 5. In general, the three main benefits you may be entitled to are: